gruntwork-io/cloud-nuke/README.md

 * Deleting all Launch Configurations in an AWS account
 * Deleting all ECS services in an AWS account
 * Deleting all EKS clusters in an AWS account
+* Deleting all default VPCs in an AWS account
+* Revoking the default rules in the un-deletable default security group of a VPC

 ### Caveats